MStarmans91/CLMRadiomicsFeatures/README.md

 # CLMRadiomics
-Scripts to compute the features and develop the models from the paper "An automatic method for distinguishing pure histopathological growth patterns of colorectal liver metastases on CT using deep learning and radiomics: a pilot study .", M.P.A.
+Scripts to compute the features and develop the models from the paper "Distinguishing pure histopathological growth patterns of colorectal liver metastases on CT using deep learning and radiomics: a pilot study.", M.P.A.
 Starmans, F. E. Buisman et al. 2021.

 Before trying out the code in this repository, we advice you to get